 Manager, International Training Programme

-Currently I lead the team who work full-time on the International Training Programme working extensively with cultural bodies including historic buildings and estates; private and council museums; funds, societies and trusts; university museums and departments; overseas institutions, governments and embassies.
+I work extensively with cultural bodies including historic buildings and estates; private and council museums; funds, societies and trusts; university museums and departments; overseas institutions, governments and embassies.
 This UK and international network has proven essential to delivering programmes and projects for the ITP global alumni and helps to support fellows to shape their own institutions while ensuring the programme remains relevant, flexible and at the forefront of current thinking.

 I am a committee member for ICOM UK, the national branch of ICOM in the United Kingdom and I sit on the Supervisory Board of the British Egyptian Society.